On this page:

 - Mornington Peninsula Shire Council

-Technical reference group representatives are supported by internal experts on specific aspects of the EES studies.
+Technical reference group representatives were supported by internal experts on specific aspects of the EES studies.

 The Scoping Requirements set out the matters to be investigated and documented in the EES.